ianderrington/genai/docs/Using/index.md

 ### Wild-west Approach

 A 'wild-west' approach involves allowing individual teams and developers to work on their own use-cases and needs so that their problems may be more effectivel solved on reasonable timescales and timelines.
 While there may be different manners and methods of achieving similar results, detailed nuances may be built into their solutions that are hard to immediately incorporate in general solutions.
-When there are solutions that are found that may share a high-degree of similarity or overlap, it will be economical to consolidate components of those solutions, including components such as [computation](../Understanding/Deploying/computation.md), [orchestration](), and [front-ends]
+When there are solutions that are found that may share a high-degree of similarity or overlap, it will be economical to consolidate components of those solutions, including components such as [LLM computation](../Understanding/Deploying/computation.md), [back ends](./Understanding/back_end.md) and [orchestration](../Understanding/Deploying/Orchestration.md) frameworks, and [front-ends](../Understanding/Deploying/front_ends.md).

-## Introduction and Relevance

-As GenAI continues to evolve, it is becoming an integral part of many business operations.
-However, managing GenAI effectively requires a strategic approach that aligns with your business operations and culture.
-This guide provides insights into two primary methods: the task-focused approach and the solution-focused approach.

-## Core Content and Results

-### Task-Focused Approach

-The task-focused approach involves analyzing the tasks performed by your company's employees and identifying opportunities for AI assistance or automation.
-This approach can be expanded to include prioritizing tasks that are most valuable to both the employer and the employees.

-### Solution-Focused Approach

-The solution-focused approach involves identifying the needs of your teams and exploring how GenAI can address these needs.
-By understanding and implementing these strategies, you can effectively manage the integration of GenAI into your business operations, fostering innovation and productivity.

-## Technological Aspects

-The technological aspects of managing GenAI involve understanding the tools and methodologies that can be used to automate tasks or address team needs.
-This includes supervised learning, generative AI, and other AI tools.

-## Ethical Considerations and Challenges

-When implementing GenAI, it is important to consider the ethical implications.
-This includes understanding the potential risks and challenges, and developing strategies for ethical practice and risk mitigation.

-## Advanced Topics and Further Exploration

-For further exploration of the topic, consider delving into the complexities of governing AI use in operations, marking and detecting AI-generated content, and the ethical considerations of using GenAI.

-## FAQs and Common Queries

-This section will address frequently asked questions and common queries related to managing GenAI.

-## Summary and Key Takeaways

-Managing GenAI effectively requires a strategic approach that aligns with your business operations and culture.
-By understanding and implementing the task-focused and solution-focused approaches, you can foster innovation and productivity in your business operations.

-## References and Additional Reading

-This section will provide links to source materials and further reading on managing GenAI.
+This 'strategy' has the benefits of potentially providing immediate solutions, as well as allowing competitive selection of optimal solutions, it is generally not possible in smaller organizations or teams, and more collaborative strategies will likely be necessary to maintain efficiency and coherence over time.